jdel12/eck-kittyhawk/tiered/README.md

 To just deploy the base files, you can run a straightforward command like below.

-`kubectl apply -f elasticsearch.yml -f kibana.yml -f fleet.yml -f legacy-apmserver.yml -f trial-license.yml`
+`kubectl apply -f elasticsearch.yml -f kibana.yml -f fleet.yml -f trial-license.yml`

 ## Kustomize Instrucitons